Emerald Coast Classic

 So we put together a platform that included all this information.

-I work side-by-side with the rest of the Emerald Coast Classic team to get these updates posted on the website the minute they’re available and making sure they’re easy to find and use.
+I work side-by-side with the rest of the Emerald Coast Classic team to get these updates posted on the website the minute they’re available and making sure they’re easy to find.

 The Results